paulasdev/Fresh-E-Mart/README.md

 # **Fresh Mart**
-## **PROJECT GOAL**

-Fresh-E-Mart is a website with the best and variable selection of organic fruits and vegetables to better serve our consumers.
+Fresh-E-Mart is a website for a small business selling the best and variable selection of organic fruits and vegetables to better serve our consumers.

-Intended for those people who want to consume fresh and organic vegetables with quality and great prices all year round.

-Just choose your products, and we will contact you to deliver them in the comfort of your home.

 ![responsive](./documentation/responsive.png)